wpilibsuite/frc-docs/source/docs/beta/tasks/beta-task-overview.rst

 Task 1 - Install Software (Targeted Completion 10/28/19)
 --------------------------------------------------------

-The purpose of Task 1 is to complete installation of the 2019 Control System software.
+The purpose of Task 1 is to complete installation of the new Control System software.
 This task consists of 1 Objective

    1. Install the necessary software for your assigned Beta Test language (LabVIEW or VSCode + plugins, NI FRC Update Suite, CTRE installer if using CANTalon SRX)

 Task 2 - Basic Benchtop Test (Targeted Completion 11/4/19)
 ----------------------------------------------------------

-The purpose of Task 2 is to get the base 2019 Control System software set up and running.
+The purpose of Task 2 is to get the base new Control System software set up and running.
 This helps minimize complexity to ease debugging of any issues that do occur.
 In this task you will set up the development environment for your programming language, configure the roboRIO, load and debug a simple program.
 This Task consists of 2 Objectives:

    1. Configure the roboRIO
    2. Create, Build and Load Default Program